Outrage As A Business Model: How Ben Shapiro Is Using Facebook To Build An Empire

 When The Daily Wire published its version however, which drew from both the Tribune and the Chicago CBS affiliate's stories, it received more than 350,000 engagements on Facebook.
 Each quote in the piece was attributed to a local affiliate, and as Legum noted, The Daily Wire's headline used a quote out of context to spice up the story.

-"The Chicago Tribune has to pay for this beat reporter, they have to do the work, they have to attend the meeting, they have to have sources," said Legum.
-"The Daily Wire doesn't do any of that and they're getting pretty much all of the traffic and the benefits from Facebook."
+"The Chicago Tribune has to pay for this beat reporter, they have to do the work, they have to attend the meeting, they have to have sources," Legum said.
+"The Daily Wire doesn't do any of that, and they're getting pretty much all of the traffic and the benefits from Facebook."

-Legum's previous reporting also revealed how the company operates a number of large Facebook pages that don't obviously appear connected to The Daily Wire at first glance, with titles like "Conservative News" and "Don't Mess With America," but which exist only to promote Daily Wire content.
+Legum's previous reporting also revealed how the company operates a number of large Facebook pages that don't obviously appear connected to The Daily Wire at first glance, with titles such as "Conservative News" and "Don't Mess With America," but which exist only to promote Daily Wire content.

-Facebook struggled internally over how to handle that page coordination, according to reporting by The New York Times last year.
+Facebook struggled internally over how to handle that page coordination, according to reporting last year by The New York Times.
 One employee told The Times that Facebook worried "taking action against a prominent right-wing network could set off a Republican backlash."

-Freelon, the UNC professor, says Shapiro has done a brilliant job threading the needle of engaging much of the Republican base with polarizing content while not running afoul of the social media platforms.
+Freelon, the UNC professor, said Shapiro has done a brilliant job threading the needle of engaging much of the Republican base with polarizing content while not running afoul of the social media platforms.

-"Regardless of whatever you think of Ben Shapiro's ideological leanings," Freelon says, "it's hard to deny that he's doing what he's doing well."
+"Regardless of whatever you think of Ben Shapiro's ideological leanings," Freelon said, "it's hard to deny that he's doing what he's doing well."

-Note: A previous version of this story mistakenly referenced an out-of-date rating – 34.5/100 – by the company NewsGuard.
-The company's most recent rating of The Daily Wire is 57/100 and notes that the site "often misstates facts in articles that advance conservative opinion, including in stories about COVID-19."